Jail is a sentence of last resort.

 Money for a detainee’s trust account may be deposited via cash, money orders or bank cheques at the AMC during reception opening hours.
 No personal cheques will be accepted.
 There is a limit of $150 per week that each prisoner can receive into their trust account.

-The Transitional Release Centre has been constructed “outside the wire” as a halfway house for detainees who are completing their sentences and are due for release and have met certain, stringent criteria.
+The Transitional Release Centre was built “outside the wire” as a halfway house for detainees who are completing their sentences and are due for release and have met certain, stringent criteria.

-Generally, detainees accommodated in the TRC will have commenced work experience in the community which they attend daily.
+Generally, detainees accommodated in the TRC will have begun work experience in the community which they attend daily.